ronaldsgailis/dotfiles/README.md

 These are my dotfiles, nothing too fancy.
+##Install git and curl
+Make sure you have git and curl, if not, then on Ubuntu or Debian run:

+	apt-get install git git-core curl

 ##Install RVM
     bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer) source ~/.rvm/scripts/rvm